Scroll Top

 who we Are

-• Ambassadors and educators dedicated to creating opportunities and safe spaces for conversations, gatherings, outings, teaching and learning.
+• We are ambassadors and educators committed to creating opportunities and safe spaces for learning, conversations, gatherings, and outdoor experiences.

-• Committed to sharing our time, talent, resources, and experiences for the common good and well-being that comes when we share time together outdoors.
+• We dedicate our time, talent, resources, and knowledge to foster community, connection, and the well-being that comes from sharing time together in nature.

 What We Do